astro313/FirstYear/mod1/response.md

   phase.
 How is that conclusion made or strengthened with this new data?

-> We updated the conclusions.
+> We updated the conclusions accordingly.